ACH at Galileo

 Galileo uses Plaid Identity API endpoints to retrieve identity information and compare against the Galileo stored account holder information.
 We can work with you to customize the match requirements to best meet your business's needs.

-See Plaid's documentation about integration with Galileo at plaid.com/docs/auth/partnerships/galileo/.
+See Plaid's documentation about integrating with Galileo.

 Incoming ACH account verification